FurSquared/main-site/dealing-at-f2.md

 ---
 layout: page
 full-width: true
-title: Dealing at Fur Squared
+title: Dealing at FurSquared
-subtitle: Information for the people dealing at Fur Squared
+subtitle: Information for the people dealing at FurSquared
 toc: true
 ---